 At a fast food stand, RÚVZ inspectors found that the stands were manned by employees who did not show their health cards.
+Which piece of legislation and its provisions govern this issue?
 Is the activity epidemiologically serious?
 Are employees eligible to sell food?